Filters Filters — How DE Pool Filter Works: Complete Diagram & Guide

 How DE Pool Filters Work

-What if your pool could trap particles so microscopic that even bacteria can't slip through—all thanks to tiny fossilized algae from millions of years ago?
+What if your pool could trap incredibly fine debris—down to just a few microns—all thanks to tiny fossilized algae from millions of years ago.
+(One important caveat: no filter removes bacteria, which are smaller than one micron — it's chlorine or another sanitizer that actually kills bacteria and keeps the water safe to swim in.)?
 Understanding how your DE filter works will help you maintain crystal-clear water and troubleshoot any issues that arise.

 The Basic DE Filter Components